-The ten most highly remunerated persons whose remuneration was at least seventy-five thousand dollars during the year ended March 31, 2017 received an aggregate of \$3,000 from the Authority during that period.
-All of these individuals are physicians, and included in the amounts received during the year are retroactive payments for past rate adjustments and payments previously on hold for Ministry confirmation of practice category rulings.
+The ten most highly remunerated persons whose remuneration was at least seventy-five thousand dollars during the year ended March 31, 2018 received an aggregate of \$2,800 from the Authority during that period.
+All of these individuals are physicians.